Scale-free network

 where $\gamma$ is a parameter whose value is typically in the range $2<\gamma<3$ (wherein the second moment (scale parameter) of $k^\boldsymbol{-\gamma}$ is infinite but the first moment is finite), although occasionally it may lie outside these bounds.

-Many networks have been reported to be scale-free, although statistical analysis has refuted many of these claims and seriously questioned others.
-Additionally, some have argued that simply knowing that a degree-distribution is fat-tailed is more important than knowing whether a network is scale-free according to statistically rigorous definitions.
+The name "scale-free" could be explained by the fact that some moments of the degree distribution are not defined, so that the network does not have a characteristic scale or "size".

-Preferential attachment and the fitness model have been proposed as mechanisms to explain conjectured power law degree distributions in real networks.
+Preferential attachment and the fitness model have been proposed as mechanisms to explain the power law degree distributions in real networks.
 Alternative models such as super-linear preferential attachment and second-neighbour preferential attachment may appear to generate transient scale-free networks, but the degree distribution deviates from a power law as networks become very large.